root-project/web/manual/math/index.md

 ### Using TUnuranContDist for a one-dimensional distribution

-Use [TUnuranContDist](https://root.cern/doc/master/classTUnuranContDist.html) for creating a continuous 1-D distribution object (for example from a [TF1](https://root.cern/doc/master/classTF1.html) object providing the pdf (probability density function).<br>
+- Use {% include ref class="TUnuranContDist" %} for creating a continuous 1-D distribution object (for example from a {% include ref class="TF1" %} object providing the PDF (probability density function).<br>
 You can provide additional information via [TUnuranContDist::SetDomain(min,max)](https://root.cern/doc/master/classTUnuranContDist.html#aa82c3fc018dadafc55ef3a45239ce191) like the `domain()` for generating numbers in a restricted region.

 _**Example**_